MicrosoftDocs/dynamics-365-project-operations/articles/expense/mobile-app-manage-expense-reports.md

 ms.custom: bap-template
 ---

-# Manage expense reports by using the Expense mobile app
+# Manage expense reports by using the Expense management mobile app

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Project Operations for stocked/production-based scenarios_

-This article explains how to manage expenses reports using the Expense mobile app.
+This article explains how to manage expenses reports using the Expense management mobile app.

-The **Reports** tab of the Expense mobile app shows all expense reports for the employee for the selected company.
+The **Reports** tab of the Expense management mobile app shows all expense reports for the employee for the selected company.
 It's subdivided into three tabs that group the expense reports based on their status:

 * **Draft** – This tab shows all the expense reports that are in **Draft** or **Rejected** status.
 Rejected expense reports are highlighted in red to indicate that they've been rejected.
 * **In review** – This tab shows all the expense reports that are in **In review** status.